semihbarutcu/Classification-of-Lending-Club-Loan-Status/README.md

-# Prediction of Lending Club Loan Status
+# Classification of Lending Club Loan Status

 In this project, Lending Club accepted loan data is studied.
 Loan status is response variable and I worked on both 84 remaining variable and selected 10 remaining variable.